Nesvilab/philosopher/docs/PTMProphet.md

 `--ppmtol`

-use specified +/- MS1 ppm tolerance on peptides which may have a slight offset depending on search parameters (default 1)
+Use specified +/- MS1 ppm tolerance on peptides which may have a slight offset depending on search parameters (default 1)

 `--verbose`

-produce Warnings to help troubleshoot potential PTM shuffling or mass difference issues
+Produce Warnings to help troubleshoot potential PTM shuffling or mass difference issues

 ## Example